shams-nahid/node-error-handling/readme.md

 app.listen(8080);
 ```

-Make sure you are using the express error-middleware as the final middleare.
+Make sure you are using the express `error-middleware` as the final middleware.

-There’s left the last piece of the puzzle, The error middleware
+There’s left the last piece of the puzzle, The `error-middleware`

 ```javascript
 const ErrorTypeEnum = require('./errorTypeEnum');